yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 - (1) *Client App* presents an authorization request to *Initial Authorization Server*, indicating app2app flow using new scope value **app2app**.
 - (2) *Initial Authorization Server* returns an authorization request for Downstream Authorization Server, including Client App's redirect_uri as **native_callback_uri**.
 - (3) *Client App* checks if the returned authorization request url is claimed by an app on the device and if so proceeds to the next step.
 Otherwise it loops through Downstream Authorization Servers, calling their authorization endpoints and processing their HTTP 3xx redirect responses, until a url claimed by an app on the device is reached.
-- (4) *Client App* natively invokes *User-Authenticating App*.
+- (4) *Client App* natively invokes *User-Interacting App*.
-- (5) *User-Authenticating App* authenticates user and authorizes the request.
+- (5) *User-Interacting App* authenticates user and authorizes the request.
-- (6) *User-Authenticating App* natively invokes **native_callback_uri** (overriding the request's redirect_uri), providing as a parameter the redirect_uri with its response parameters.
+- (6) *User-Interacting App* natively invokes **native_callback_uri** (overriding the request's redirect_uri), providing as a parameter the redirect_uri with its response parameters.
-- (7) *Client App* loops through Authorization Servers in reverse order, starting from the redirect_uri it received from the *User-Authenticating App*.
+- (7) *Client App* loops through Authorization Servers in reverse order, starting from the redirect_uri it received from the *User-Interacting App*.
 It calls the first redirect_uri and any subsequent uri obtained as 3xx redirect directive, until it obtains a location header indicating its own redirect_uri.
 - (8) *Client App* exchanges code for tokens and the flow is complete.

 ## New Parameters and Values {#parameters}

-The protocol described in this document requires *User-Authenticating App* to natively redirect end-user to Client App, which means it needs to obtain Client App's native_callback_uri.
+The protocol described in this document requires *User-Interacting App* to natively redirect end-user to Client App, which means it needs to obtain Client App's native_callback_uri.
 Therefore this document defines new parameters and values.

 "**app2app**":